r4yan2/kittens/README.md

 The result are taken as a round robin of the columns of recommendations

 Changing the way recommendation are taken, so sorting by the higher similairty value the result obtained is: 307

+Using the CF and than the CBF over the possible films to recommend, result obtained is: 319